 The Board of Directors is usually convened once per month by the Chairman (except in July and November) for a one-to-two-day meeting.
-Further meetings are convened as business requires.
+Further meetings are convened as business requires (ad-hoc meetings).
 In the event that the Chairman is hindered, the meeting is convened by the Vice-Chairman.
 The Chairman sets the agenda.
 Any Board member may request the inclusion of further items on the agenda.
 The Board members receive the agenda and supporting documentation approximately ten days prior to the meetings, so that they can prepare.
 The CEO, the CFO and the Head of Group Strategy & Board Services always attend the Board meetings as well.
 At every Board meeting, the Chairman of the Board, the CEO and the Chief Personnel Officer report on particular events, on the general course of business and major business transactions, as well as on any measures that have been implemented.
 To further ensure appropriate reporting to the members of the Board, the Board of Directors invites members of the Group Executive Board and senior employees of Swisscom as well as auditors and other internal and external experts, as necessary, to all its meetings as dictated by the specific issues being addressed.
-In the year under review, the Board of Directors called on an external consultant to review the Group's incentive system, while the CEO also commissioned two external audits on network faults in consultation with the Board of Directors.
-The auditors presented their findings to the Board of Directors.
+Furthermore, as a result of the network outages experienced in July 2021, the CEO, in consultation with the Board of Directors, commissioned an external follow-up audit on the audits related to last year's network faults.